learn-co-curriculum/ruby-getting-remote-data-sending-get-requests/README.md

 but for now, we will focus on the GET request.
 Don't worry though, the GET request can... _get_ us quite far on its own!

-[other types of request]: https://www.w3schools.com/tags/ref_httpmethods.asp
+[other types of requests]: https://www.w3schools.com/tags/ref_httpmethods.asp

 In Ruby code, we don't have the luxurious graphical user interface of a browser, but we can still send GET requests in a similar fashion using built-in Ruby